Hubble Space Telescope imaging of the compact elliptical galaxy M32 reveals a dearth of carbon stars: Results

 \subsection{The Tip of the Red Giant Branch (TRGB)}

-Our data should reach below the tip of the red giant branch ($\sim$18.5 mag) at the distance of M32 \citep{Dalcanton2012}.
-The tip of the first ascent of the red giant branch (TRGB) is a distinct feature in CMDs of intermediate-age stellar populations; reached when helium burning is ignited in the electron-degenerate core of low-mass stars.
+Our data should reach below the tip of the red giant branch (TRGB) at the distance of M32 as this value is expected to be comparable to the WFC3 near-IR wide-band TRGB of $\sim$18.5 mag for M31 determined by \cite{Dalcanton2012}.
+The tip of the first ascent of the red giant branch is a distinct feature in CMDs of old and intermediate-age stellar populations; reached when helium burning is ignited in the electron-degenerate core of low-mass stars.
 This helium ignition occurs abruptly at core temperatures of $\sim10^8$ K \citep{Salaris1997}, resulting in a rapid decrease in luminosity as the star transitions to the horizontal branch.
 The subsequent AGB phase of evolution, which reaches higher luminosities than RGB stars is much faster, thus producing a discontinuity in the luminosity function.
 As the maximum bolometric luminosity of RGB stars is well constrained \citep{Sweigart1978} the TRGB has been used as a standard candle to precisely measure the distance to nearby galaxies.